Cabinet Division releases Toshakhana gifts record of last 21 years

 The federal government on Sunday released 21-year record of Toshakhana gits on the official website of Cabinet division.

-The record was uploaded on on the instructions of Prime Minister Shehbaz Sharif.
+The record was uploaded on the instructions of Prime Minister Shehbaz Sharif.

 The decision was made in the federal cabinet to publish the ‘secretive’ record of gifts received by public office holders from foreign governments and dignitaries.